egor-tensin/cmake-common/README.md

 This file aids in quick-and-dirty development by

 * linking everything (including the runtime) statically by default,
-* setting some useful compilation options (enables warnings, defines useful Windows-specific macros, strips debug symbols in release builds, etc.).
+* setting some useful compilation options (enables warnings, defines common Windows-specific macros, strips debug symbols in release builds, etc.).

-Everything is optional (use the `CC_*` CMake options to opt out).
+Everything is enabled by default (use the `CC_*` CMake options to opt out).

 Tools
 -----